keithalewis/papers/capm/capmc.md

 1 \\
 \end{bmatrix}
 $$
-Although the matix might not be invertible we can use the block matrix inversion formula
+The matix is not invertible but a small perturbation is and we can use the block matrix inversion formula
 $$
 \begin{bmatrix}